papy1974/papy--burger/README.md

 * The app will store every burger in a database, whether devoured or not.

-click on the following link to see the app in action :https://sleepy-plains-11022.herokuapp.com/
+Click on the following link to see the app in action:https://sleepy-plains-11022.herokuapp.com/
 ![burger](https://user-images.githubusercontent.com/58053159/84224104-a99c2900-aaa9-11ea-9d51-5230822270fa.png)

 # Installation.

-To run the project, user have to install mysql, express, and express-handlebars
+To run the project, user have to install MySQL, express, and express-handlebars

 # Example Usage

-The following step need to be completed to run the app.
+The following step needs to be completed to run the app.

-1.Run the `schema.sql` and `seeds.sql` files into the mysql server from the command line by typing  `mysql -u root -p`to create database
+1. Run the `schema.sql` and `seeds.sql` files into the MySQL server from the command line by typing  `MySQL -u root -to create a database

 1. Install the Express npm package: `npm install express`.

 3. Install the Handlebars npm package: `npm install express-handlebars`.

-4 Install MySQL npm package: `npm install mysql`.
+4 Install MySQL npm package: `npm install MySQL`.

 5. Require the following npm packages inside of the server.js file:
    * express